 Who is my insurance company?

-If you have chosen to participate in the AU Student Health Insurance Plan, you are insured by GM Southwest.
-All claims are managed and administered by GM Southwest Claims Administrators.
+If you have chosen to participate in the AU Student Health Insurance Plan, you are insured by UnitedHealthCare.
+All claims are managed and administered by UnitedHealthCare Claims Administrators.

 Who is considered an in-network provider?